tdado/tdado.github.io/_posts/2023-07-12-limitations.md

 ---
-title: "Map != territory; limitations of decoding"
+title: "Map is not the territory; limitations of decoding"
 layout: posts
 header:
     teaser: /assets/images/blog/the-treachery-of-images.png